 So, did you watch the Big Game tonight?
 What started out rather one-sided certainly turned interesting.
 Black outs, game delays, and an almost game winning comeback.
 Crazy stuff.
 We didn’t really care who won (though were cheering for the Ravens since they had a former Nebraska player–their punter.
 Go Big Red! 😉 ), but it was one last excuse to have some football fun.
 With the steps I’ve been taking toward getting healthier though, I didn’t want to completely undo everything with a spread of traditional super unhealthy football eats!
 So, what’s a girl to do?
 Come up with a healthier Big Game menu!
 We still wanted some of the traditional football finger foods & flavors, but just with maybe a few less calories, carbs, and processed junk.
 So, for the main dish of sorts, I decided on making a healthier dip than many options out there…turkey sloppy joe dip!

 While it might not be the most appetizing in appearance, it was really quite tasty!
 And, definitely healthier than other game day options!
-I used some of the new Classico canned crushed tomatoes now available at Walmart (which are 100% all-natural and packed fresh with no preservatives) and other vegetables; the turkey was super lean; and the dish was overall very low in carbs, plus gluten-free for the win!
+I used some canned crushed tomatoes and other vegetables; the turkey was super lean; and the dish was overall very low in carbs, plus gluten-free for the win!

 Turkey Sloppy Joe Dip